nodogsplash/nodogsplash/docs/source/faq.rst

 v3 cleans up the source code and adds the binauth feature to be able to call an external script for authentication.
 This is similar to the old binvoucher feature, but more flexible.
-The ClientTimeout setting was split into PreauthIdleTimeout and AuthedIdleTimeout and for the ClientForceTimeout setting SessionTimeout is now used instead.
+The ClientTimeout setting was split into PreauthIdleTimeout and AuthIdleTimeout and for the ClientForceTimeout setting SessionTimeout is now used instead.

 Can I update from v0.9 to v1